AstrobioMike/AstrobioMike.github.io/genomics/de_novo_assembly.md

 cd genomics_de_novo_downloaded_results
 ```

 And feel free to pull both of course and explore to your heart's content.
 Basically, you get to choose how much you'd like to commit yourself here 🙂

-Within the `genomics_de_novo_working_dir` (the first block of code above),

-main directory, called `genomics_de_novo_temp`, there are 2 subdirectories: `working_dir` and `downloaded_results`. `working_dir` contains all the required files to run through the page here, including the raw read files, the already-quality-filtered-and-error-corrected reads, the reference genome files, and a `processing_commands.txt` file containing all of the commands used here.
-This should be the directory you work in if you want the code below to match what will work on your computer.
-The `downloaded_results` directory contains several subdirectories with all of the intermediate and end-result files.
-Keep in mind that if you copy and paste any code from below halfway through, you may need to point specifically to the location of the intermediate files that are needed at that step.
 <br>

 ---